kevinsogo/compgen/docs/preparation.md

 ## Some restrictions

-Due to limitations in some of the online judges, we will have some restrictions/requirements in our Python code.
+Due to limitations in some online judges, we will have some restrictions/requirements in our Python code.
 Don't worry, there aren't a lot, and they are small.
 (Other languages are not affected, although that also means you won't be taking full advantage of this library.)

 - A notable restriction we have is with importing:

     - Any `import` must be an import star, i.e., of the following form: `from xxx import *`.
-(Builtin packages are exempted and can be imported normally.)
+(Builtin packages are exempt and can be imported normally.)
     - In addition, these import statements must be *unindented*.
     - The string `### @import` must be appended at the end of it.